open-contracting/standard/standard/docs/en/schema/identifiers.md

 Consistent identifiers are essential to help join up open contracting data.

-* The Open Contracting ID (OCID) is a globally unique identifier used to join up data on all stages of a contracting process;
+* The Open Contracting ID (ocid) is a globally unique identifier used to join up data on all stages of a contracting process;
 * Organization identifiers are important to know who is involved in each contract;
 * Release, tender, award and contract identifiers are important to help cross-reference information.